-During extension or retraction of the slide-out you may hear some noises that are associated with the electrical motor or mechanical system.
+During the extension or retraction of the slide-out you may hear some noises that are associated with the electrical motor, mechanical system or the room sliding by the seals.
 These sounds are normal.
 Some of the slide-out components need a "break-in" period so they can seat properly.
 After a dozen or so room cycles, these break-in noises should decrease.
 Please note that some noises associated with the electrical and mechanical systems will always be noticeable during slide-out operation.
 If very loud noises occur, contact your Lance Dealer.